 1. The Research Process

-Whenever I have to catch a flight, there are three websites I check out.
+Whenever I have to catch a flight, there are four websites I check out.

 Without even thinking about it, I open the following three websites in our browser: